adib-the-noob/ADIB-the-NOOB/README.md

 Hi 👋 My name is Mohammed Adib
 ==============================

-Passionate Django and IOS app developer.
+Passionate Django Developer and Cybersecurity Enthusiast.
 ----------------------------------------

 As a Django developer, my job is to program applications for clients using the Django framework for the Python programming language.
 In this role, I help select the resources for each project, oversee development, troubleshoot problems, and test existing code.